TritonVM/triton-vm/specification/src/random-access-memory-table.md

 1. If the `ramp` does not change and `previous_instruction` in the next row is not `write_mem`, then the RAM value `ramv` does not change.
 1. The Bézout coefficient polynomial coefficients are allowed to change only when the `ramp` changes.
 1. The running product polynomial `rpp` accumulates a factor `(🧼 - ramp)` whenever `ramp` changes.
-1. The clock difference inverse `clk_di` is the inverse-or-zero of the clock difference minus 1.
-1. The running product for clock jump differences `rpcjd` accumulates a factor `(🚿 - clk' + clk)` whenever that difference is greater than one and `ramp` is the same.
 1. The running product for the permutation argument with the Processor Table `rppa` absorbs the next row with respect to challenges 🍍, 🍈, 🍎, and 🌽 and indeterminate 🛋.
+1. If the RAM pointer `ramp` does not change, then the logarithmic derivative for the clock jump difference lookup `ClockJumpDifferenceLookupClientLogDerivative` accumulates a factor `(clk' - clk)` relative to indeterminate 🪑.
+  Otherwise, it remains the same.

 Written as Disjunctive Normal Form, the same constraints can be expressed as:
 1. `iord` is 0 or `iord` is the inverse of `(ramp' - ramp)`.